Why did I get an email from AWS stating that my Amazon SNS subscription was manually disabled?

 0

-I received an email from AWS saying that one of my Amazon Simple Notification Service (Amazon SNS) email subscriptions was manually disabled.
-Why was my Amazon SNS topic subscription deactivated, and how do I resolve the issue?
+I want to know why I received an email from AWS that one of my Amazon Simple Notification Service (Amazon SNS) email subscriptions was manually deactivated.

 Short description

-If messages are published to an SNS topic at a higher rate than the Delivery rate for email messages quota, then Amazon SNS deactivates the subscription.
+If messages are published to an SNS topic at a higher delivery rate for email messages quota, then Amazon SNS deactivates those subscriptions.
+The limit is a per-subscription limit, and is applied only after Amazon SNS has identified any filters that were set up on the subscriptions.

-Amazon SNS automatically deactivates subscriptions when TPS quotas are breached to do the following:
+Amazon SNS automatically deactivates subscriptions when transaction per second (TPS) quotas are breached for the following reasons:

-• Prevent spamming the destination inbox with events.
+• To prevent spamming the destination inbox with events.

-• Protect the recipient mail server from being flooded with messages.
+• To protect the recipient mail server from being flooded with messages.

-• Avoid Internet Service Providers (ISPs) identifying elevated traffic as spam and blocking messages from delivery.
+• To avoid Internet Service Providers (ISPs) identifying elevated traffic as spam and blocking messages from delivery.

-Note: Amazon SNS supports an email message delivery rate of 10 transactions per second (TPS) to SNS topics, for each AWS account.
-For more information, see Amazon SNS endpoints and quotas.
+Amazon SNS supports an email message delivery rate of 10 TPS to SNS topics for each AWS account.
+For more information, see Service quotas.

 Resolution

-For high-volume SNS topics, it's a best practice to subscribe only high-throughput, system-to-system endpoints instead.
-For example: Amazon Simple Queue Service (Amazon SQS) queues, AWS Lambda functions, and HTTP endpoints.
+For high-volume SNS topics, it's a best practice to subscribe to high-throughput, system-to-system endpoints.
+For example: Amazon Simple Queue Service (Amazon SQS) queues, AWS Lambda functions, or HTTP endpoints.
 These types of subscription endpoints support a higher TPS quota.

 Related information